Policy gradients#

 When we apply a logarithmic transformation and take the gradient we end up with:

-grad_log_pi(left | state) = state - state * pi(left|state)
+grad_log_pi(left | state) = state - state * pi(left | state)

-grad_log_pi(right | state) = - state * pi(0|state)
+grad_log_pi(right | state) = -state * pi(left | state)

 """